Barry Vivian: Senior career

-In May 2000 Vivian turned 50.
+In May 2000, Vivian turned 50.
 He quickly began playing on the international senior circuits.
-In 2000, he won seven events on the Australian Legends Tour, including the Australian Seniors PGA Championship and New Zealand PGA Championship.
-Late in the year he successfully qualified for the European Senior Tour, finishing in second place senior q-school in Spain.
-In May 2001 he started playing in Europe.
-It was the first time he played pro golf in Europe since the mid-1970s.
+In 2000, Vivian won seven events on the Australian Legends Tour, including the Australian PGA Seniors Championship and New Zealand PGA Seniors Championship.
+Late in the year, Vivian successfully qualified for the European Senior Tour, finishing in second place senior q-school in Spain.
+In May 2001, he started playing in Europe.
+It was the first time Vivian played pro golf in Europe since the mid-1970s.
 He had an immediate success in Europe, recording third place finishes in two of his first three events.
 Shortly thereafter, in his fifth event, he had a chance to win.
-He was one back entering the final round of the Jersey Seniors Masters.
+Vivian was one back entering the final round of the Jersey Seniors Masters.
 Against "testing breezes," however, he shot a third round 74 (+2), finishing one out of a playoff.
 Overall in 2001, Vivian recorded seven top-10s in 15 events.

-In 2002, he played 13 events, recording a seven top-10s, including a runner-up finish at the Tobago Plantations Seniors Classic.
+In 2002, Vivian played 13 events, recording a seven top-10s, including a runner-up finish at the Tobago Plantations Seniors Classic.
 The following season, despite serious back pain, he was able to record three top-10s among 10 events.
 This included a runner-up finish at the Scottish Senior Open.
-In 2004, he played in six events but did not record any top-10s.
-In late 2004 he seriously competed at the Australian Seniors PGA Championship again.
-He finished in solo third at 295 (+7), four out of a playoff.
-In 2005 he did not return to Europe.
+In 2004, Vivian played in six events but did not record any top-10s.
+In late 2004, he seriously competed at the Australian PGA Seniors Championship again.
+Vivian finished in solo third at 295 (+7), four out of a playoff.
+In 2005, he did not return to Europe.
 Back problems ultimately forced him to quit his career as a touring professional.

-After he retired from the golf industry Vivian worked in property development.
+After he retired from the golf industry, Vivian worked in property development.
 As of 2013, at the age of 63, he still played golf recreationally.

 Personal life

-As of 2013, he lived in Kinloch, New Zealand.
+As of 2013, Vivian lived in Kinloch, New Zealand.